-Scottish Water is working to deliver a £5 million replacement Water Treatment Works which will help take care of Lairg’s water supply for years to come.
+Scottish Water is starting work to deliver a £5 million replacement Water Treatment Works which will help take care of Lairg’s water supply for years to come.

-The planned replacement of the Lairg Water Treatment Works (WTW), also known locally as Savalbeg, is designed to ensure that Scottish Water can continue to provide clear, fresh drinking water to the approximate 1100 customers in and around Lairg for many years to come.
+The planned replacement WTW is designed to ensure that Scottish Water can continue to provide clear, fresh drinking water to customers in and around Lairg for many years to come.

 The utility’s delivery alliance partner Efficient Service Delivery (ESD) has been developing proposals for a new Water Treatment Works (WTW) to serve around 1100 customers in and around Lairg, working in partnership with Ross-shire Engineering.